ollieLtd/OhFormErrorLogBundle/README.md

 users are using it correctly?
 This plugin can log the errors your users are making so that you can spot any usability problems.

-WARNING: This bundle tries to json_encode your bound entity if the error is on the whole form.
-If it can't be json_encoded it will try to serialize before finally logging the whole _POST request.
+WARNING: If the error is on the whole form this bundle tries to json_encode your bound entity.
+If it can't be json_encoded it will try to serialize before finally logging the whole _POST request for the form.
 THIS IS A SECURITY RISK IF USED ON FORMS CONTAINING SENSITIVE DATA, LIKE PASSWORDS OR CREDIT CARD INFORMATION.
-If this is the case, you should implement the Serializeable or JsonSerializable interfaces on your bound objects to block out the sensitive data.
+If this is the case, you should implement the Serializeable or JsonSerializable (PHP 5.4) interfaces on your bound objects to block out the sensitive data.

 Installation
 ------------